NadgobKhan/autorecon/README.md

 Based on the differences (new domains, new assets), some events will get triggered and notifications(Slack messages, mails) will get sent, thus completing the integration.

   ## End results
-  * achieving continuous monitoring over a certain target
+  * achieving continuous monitoring over certain targets
     * this gives the researcher insights of changes through time and helps him/her create a clearer picture of the target
   * be able to effortlessly integrate new tools into the workflow
     * besides subdomain and asset enumeration, these tools could include automatic vulnerability scanners, technology mappers etc